-Again the weathercock creaked above him and more intelligibly than before.
-Florian, disovering the simple cause of his terrors, rallied is drooping spirits, and hastened down stairs to rder his horse, that he might leave the hotel nd the town before the promised visit of the carful headsman.
+(Continued.)
+Again the weathercock creaked above him. and more intelligibly than before.
+Florian, disovering the simple cause of his terrors, rallied is drooping spirits, and hastened down stairs to rder his horse, that he might leave the hotel and the town before the promised visit of the arful headsman!
 Notwithstanding his urgeny, he found his departure unaccountably deived.
-The servants were not visible, and te landlord, insisting that he should take a arm breakfast before his departure, was so latory in proparing it, that a full hour elapsed fore Florian rode out of the stable-yard .-is officious host then persisted in sending a y to show him the nearest way to the town ite; and the patient traveller, who would adly have declined the offer, found himself liged to submit.
-His guide accompanied him the extremity of the small subarb beyond the stern gate, and quitted him; while Florian, lose ever ready apprehensions had been used by the tenacious civility of the landlord, le slowly forward, looking round occasionv at his returning guide, and determining to te the first cross-road he could find.
-A litfaither he discovered the entrance of a narw lane, shaded by a double row of lofty chesuts, and as he turned towards it his horse's ad, ho saw the old man, whose promised it he was endeavoring to escape, issuing om the lane on horseback.
-"I guessed as uch," said the headsman, smiling, as he rode , to the startled fugitive.
+The servants were not visible, and to landlord, insisting that he should take a arm breakfast before his departure, was so datory in propaging it, that a full hour elapsed fore Florian rode out of the stable-yard.is officious host then persisted in sending a y to show him the nearest way to the town ate; and the patient traveller, who would adly have declined the offer, found himself liged to submit.
+His guide accompanied him the extremity of the small suburb beyond the stern gate, and quitted him; while Florian, hose ever ready apprehensions had been used by the tenacious civility of the landlord. le slowly forward, looking round occasionr at his returning guide, and determining to e the first cross-road he could find.
+A lit farther he discovered the entrance of a narw lane, shaded by a double row of lofty chesits, and as he turned towards it his horse's ad, ho saw the old man, whose promised it he was endeavoring to escape, issuing om the lane on horseback. " L guessed as ich," said the headsman, smiling, as he rode , to the startled fugitive.
 "I knew you ould try to escape me, but I cannot consent at you should thus run headlong into cerin destruction.
-You have neither sanguine pes nor a fixed purpose to support you, and a want firmness to answer with discretion e trying questions which will every where sail you.
-You are silent-you feel the full tent of your danger-why not then embrace o certain protection I offer you ?
-Fear not at I shall either repeat or allude to my last whit's proposal.
-My sole object is your imdiate protection at this critical period, when in are doubtless tracked in all directions by e blood-hounds of the police.
-At the fronis you will inevitably be stopped and idenied ; but under my roof you will be safe from pursuit and suspicion.
-I live secluded on the world, I have no visitors, and your esonce will not be suspected by any one. a avewiweeks the heat of pursuit will abate, ad you may then take your departure with newed courage and confidence."
-"Courage and confidence !" repeated to inself the timid Florian ; "would Heaven I d either !"
-The good sense, however, of e old man's advice was so obvious, that he cent and active mind, untainted by the licen- "Gracious Heaven ! you cannot be in ear- ciations of the father, encouraged by the spetiousness and infidelity of French romance, nest !" exclaimed Florian, retreating from cious reasonings of the daughter, or soothed acquired concentration and strength ; the stu- him in deadly terror.
+You have neither sanguine pes nor a fixed purpose to support you, and a want firmness to answer with discretion trying questions which will every where wail you.
+You are silent-you feel the full tent of your danger-why not then embrace e certain protection Loffer you?
+Fear not at I shall either repeat or allude to my last ght's proposal.
+My sole object is your imediate protection at this critical period, when a are doubtless tracked in all directions by blood-hounds of the police.
+At the fron-Lis you will inevitably be stopped and idenled; but under my roof you will be safe from pursuit and suspicion.
+I live secluded om the world, I have no visitors, and your esonce will not be suspected by any one. a a few weeks the heat of pursuit will abate, newed courage and confidence.'
+"Courage and confidence!" repeated to inself the timid Florian"; "would Heaven I id either!"
+The good sense, however, of e old man's advice was so obvious, that he termined to avail himself of so kind an offer. ratefully pressing his hand, he dismissed all white of his sincerity, and said, "I will acmpany you; and may God reward your heneid you may then take your departure with lence, for I cannot."